vikigenius/SpellbookMerge/README.md

 ## Base Spellbooks

-All the above mentioned spellbooks (Inquisitor, WarPriest, Magus, Bard and Skald) have had their spell progressions patched so that they are able to cast highest level spells from their merged mythic paths.
+All the above mentioned spellbooks have had their spell progressions patched so that they are able to cast highest level spells from their merged mythic paths.

 All of them should be able to cast highest level spells from their Mythic Paths upon reaching caster level 25.